abdullah-makhokhar/swishr/README.md

-# ShotSense - AI-Powered Basketball Shooting Analysis
+# swishr - AI-Powered Basketball Shooting Analysis

 ## Project Overview

-ShotSense is an innovative mobile application that transforms any smartphone into a professional basketball shooting coach.
+swishr is an innovative mobile application that transforms any smartphone into a professional basketball shooting coach.
 Using advanced computer vision technology (YOLO V8, MediaPipe) and machine learning, it provides real-time analysis of shooting form, trajectory, and performance metrics.

 ### Key Features